Shuto Expressway: History

-Street racing

 Like other expressways in Japan including the Tōmei Expressway, the Shuto line has become a common street racing road.
 One of the lines, the Bayshore Route (also known as the Wangan route), received worldwide notoriety during the 1990s as the home course for the Mid Night Club, one of the most notorious street racing clubs, who were known for their 300 km/h, sometimes 320 km/h exploits.
+These exploits and street racing culture on the Shuto Expressway have made it a well-known location for street racing and speed records.

-Due to this infamy, the Wangan is the setting for several entertainment properties, such as the manga and arcade game Wangan Midnight, video games Shutokou Battle and Gran Turismo 5, 6, Sport and 7 (as the street circuit) and the movie series Shuto Kousoku Trial.
+Due to this infamy, the Wangan is the setting for several entertainment franchises, such as the manga and arcade game Wangan Midnight, video games Shutokou Battle and Gran Turismo 5, 6, Sport and 7 (as the street circuit) and the movie series Shuto Kousoku Trial.
 Numerous car enthusiast magazines and DVDs, like Best Motoring, also highlight races and activities on the Wangan.

+Inner Tokyo sections of the expressway prohibit motorcycle pillion passengers due to poor road geometry.
+The C2 route allows motorcycles with pillion passengers to travel through.
+The ban does not apply to motorcycles equipped with a sidecar.
+The segments with a pillion ban include the important C1 Inner Circular route and adjoining central Tokyo routes.

+There are 21 parking areas scattered throughout the Shuto Expressway system.
+In general these are much smaller than the service areas available every 30 km or so on inter-city expressways.